contreau/McScrape/README.md

 # McScrape
-An in-progress data science project that seeks to answer:
+A data science project that answers:

 • In which Massachusetts counties are there the greatest number of McDonald’s restaurants?